 Get Your Money Off the Kitchen Counter

-Instead of saving money in a jar, I’m going to save it in my free Capital One 360 savings account.
+Instead of saving money in a jar, I’m going to save it in the Capital One 360 online savings account I’ve had for nearly two decades.
 Why?

 - We consume things in jars.
 Jars are for jelly.
 And pickles.
 And mayonnaise.
 Consumable products come in jars.
 This challenge is about saving.
 It’s not about consuming, so a jar is the wrong tool.
 If you like the visual impact of watching a savings jar fill up, then use our 52-week money challenge printable chart to track your progress.